Skip to content

 Common Issue

-1. Create an issue on the Github page with the error message.
-If you're able, attaching a pbix file will make the fix quicker and can be added to the test suite to ensure the issue doesn't re-appear in future versions
+If you encounter an error message for this, please reate an issue on the Github page with the error message.
+If you're able, attaching a pbix file will make the fix quicker and can be added to the test suite to ensure the issue doesn't re-appear in future versions.

 Altering Data model#